 Work time involved: 3-4 hours every day.

-Compensation: $350
+Compensation: $360

-Shuttle Drivers: Three drivers (Open to 18+)
+Shuttle Drivers: Three Drivers (Open to 18+)

 Shuttle Drivers are responsible for taking people with mobility needs to and from their morning paths, evening rituals, meals and some optional offerings.
 This job requires sensitivity to the needs of the people you are driving, promptness, ability to drive safely on rough roads, a pleasant manner, and good boundaries.
 Drivers work closely with the Access Needs Coordinator.
-You don’t need to use your own vehicle, but if you have a high clearance vehicle and will use it you receive an additional $100.
+You don’t need to use your own vehicle, but if you have a high clearance vehicle and will use it you receive an additional $103.
 We request you arrive with a full tank of fuel.
 A schedule is made in advance to camp and each shuttle driver will have time off from shuttling each day, and have at least one full day free from shuttle duties during the camp week.

 Time involved: 2-2 ½ hours per day